Love Life & Pakodi

-Love Life & Pakodi is a 2021 Telugu-language romantic drama film written and directed by Jayanth Gali.
+Love Life & Pakodi is a 2021 Indian Telugu-language romantic drama film written and directed by Jayanth Gali.
 The film is produced by Jayanth Gali under the banner Color of My Ink Films and Madhura Sreedhar Reddy on the banner Madhura Entertainment, features Bimal Kartheek Rebba, Sanchitha Poonacha, Krishna Hebbale, Kalajyothi, Anuradha Mallikarjun, Akarsh Raj Bagavatula in pivotal roles.
 The film released on 12 March 2021.

 Plot

 The plot deals with the journey of a couple, Arun and Rheya, whose relationship starts simple and reaches a complicated phase.
 They face the hurdles and honestly rediscover themselves at every step.